SDGforskning/sdg-strings/SDG14_query_action_WoS.md

   OR "MPA" OR "MPAs" OR "marine protected area$"
   OR "marine reserve$" OR "ocean reserve$" OR "marine park$" OR "marine conservation zone$"
+  OR "particularly sensitive sea areas$"
   OR
     (
       ("protect*" OR "conserved" OR "conservation" OR "conserves" OR "conserving") NEAR/3 ("area*" OR "zone*" OR "habitat$" OR "ecosystem$") )
   OR "Conservation of Antarctic Marine Living Resources"
+  OR "International coral reef initiative"
   OR
     (
       ("biodivers*" OR "biological diversity")